 The Unthought Known is an idea first framed by Christopher Bollas.
 In 1987, Bollas published The Shadow of the Object.
 In this book, he describes the Unthought Known as experiences we've all had where we get a sense that we know something but that, try as we might, we simply cannot consciously grasp or put into words what it is we're knowing.
-For Bollas, these ethereal moments are the times and places where memory traces laid down early in our lives -- either in utero or sometime during the first several months of our lives -- pop back up in our current lives as troubling doldrums, "almost" memories, or persistently painful relationships.
+For Bollas, these ethereal moments are the times and places where memory traces laid down early in our lives -- either in utero or sometime during the first several months of our lives -- pop back up in our current lives as troubling doldrums, "almost" memories, or persistently painful relationships from the past.
 These traces are what Bollas calls "preverbal, unschematized experiences" that were etched into our brain well before we'd ever developed thought or language.
 Unthought Knows are memories without words.

 Bollas identified three types of Unthought Known experiences: